Important News About Our Message Boards

 Find a Conversation

-I wanted to share this message from CDJessica with everyone, so you will see it posted on all the boards in our area.
-Please note that I am making all of those threads Read-Only as we really want all of the questions anyone may have to live in the original thread that I'm also sharing below.
-The purpose of this is so we don’t miss any questions you or anyone else may have.
+I wanted to share this message from Community Director Jessica with everyone.
+You will see this message posted on all of our boards so that everyone can see it.
+Please note that all of those threads will be Read-Only as we really want all of the questions anyone may have to live in the original thread (I'm also sharing a link to that thread below Jessica's message).
+The purpose of this is so we don’t miss any questions you may have.

 I wanted to let you know about a project that is happening at iVillage, and how it affects our beloved message boards.